cherylteh/mvp_presto_cherylteh/README.md

 ## Presto Choir Administration
-Cheryl's Project - for MYS03
+Cheryl's First Solo MVP Project

 ## Background
 The Problem - The administrative side of running choirs often takes up a lot of time, time which choir leader could spend on more musical / artistic aspects of leading their choirs.
 Presto will save choir leaders time in administration and management of the choir.